AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 `/content/geometrixx-outdoors/en/equipment/biking/cajamara/jcr:content/par`

-Once configured the content will appear exactly as on the source page.
+After configuration, the content appears exactly as on the source page.
 The fact that it is a reference is only seen when you open the component for editing:

 ![chlimage_1-96](assets/chlimage_1-96.png)